Andrew Weaver: Politics

 In the 2017 election, Weaver was reelected and the BC Green Party increased their share of the popular vote to 16.8% from 8.13%.
 Weaver was joined by BC Green MLAs Sonia Furstenau and Adam Olsen, forming the first BC Green Caucus in the province's history.
-The election ended in a minority government, with the Greens holding the balance of power.
+The election resulted in a hung parliament, with the Greens holding the balance of power.
 Weaver led the subsequent negotiations with the BC Liberal Party and BC NDP.
-The Greens ultimately opted to remain an opposition party rather than forming a formal coalition and signed a Confidence and Supply Agreement with the BC NDP.
-The Agreement commits Weaver, Furstenau and Olsen to vote with the BC NDP government in matters of confidence, such as provincial budgets, and commits both parties to implementing a number of shared policy priorities.
+The Greens ultimately opted to remain an opposition party rather than forming a formal coalition and signed a confidence and supply agreement with the BC NDP, allowing NDP leader John Horgan to become premier.
+The agreement committed Weaver, Furstenau and Olsen to vote with the BC NDP government in matters of confidence, such as provincial budgets, and committed both parties to implementing a number of shared policy priorities.

 In October 2019, Weaver announced that, due to a family health issue, he would step down as Green Party leader once another leader had been chosen and that he would not seek re-election to the Legislative Assembly.
 Adam Olsen became interim leader effective 6 January 2020.
 Weaver later announced that he was leaving the leadership, and the Green caucus, effective 20 January 2020, before a new leader could be elected, citing the need to "attend to personal matters".
-He continued to serve as an independent and was replaced by Murray Rankin in the 2020 election.
+He continued to serve as an independent for the remainder of his term as an MLA.
+In the 2020 election, Murray Rankin was elected in Weaver's former riding.

+In the lead-up to the 2024 BC election, Weaver publicly criticized David Eby, Horgan's successor as NDP leader and premier, and praised John Rustad, the leader of the BC Conservatives.
+He subsequently endorsed the Conservative candidate Stephen Andrew in his former riding of Oak Bay-Gordon Head, stating that the BC Greens had "lost their way fiscally and are proposing aspirational solutions that they have no hope of delivering or funding".